-For example, the APR for a short-term loan will naturally be higher than a long-term loan.
-This happens because a long-term loan spreads out the interest and fees over a period of years while a short-term loan is more condensed.
-Still, this fact does not make a short-term loan more expensive than a long-term loan.
+For example, the APR for a short term loan will naturally be higher than a long term loan.
+This happens because a long term loan spreads out the interest and fees over a period of years while a short term loan is more condensed.
+Still, this fact doesn’t make a short term loan more expensive than a long term loan.
 Given that a borrower has more time to repay the principal of the loan, there is also more time for the lender to generate more in interest charges.

-For a short-term loan specifically, the best approach to consider how these funds will affect your bottom line.
+For a short term loan specifically, the best approach is to consider how these funds will affect your bottom line.
 Will you be able to use these funds immediately?
 What is the opportunity cost of not securing this loan?
 What is your estimated return on investment?
 Ultimately, pursuing a loan should help your business drive growth.

 As with any loan type, regardless of the final APR, you need to weigh whether or not your business can take on the payment.
-The last thing you want to have happen is for the loan to become too much for the business.
-If you are able to determine that these funds will help you achieve your goals, the higher, short-term APR could be worth the greater upfront costs.
+The last thing you want to happen is for the loan to become too much for the business.
+If you’re able to determine that these funds will help you achieve your goals, the higher, short term APR could be worth the greater upfront costs.

-How is Your Interest Rate & APR Determined?
+How Is Your Interest Rate and APR Determined?

-Beyond the rates and fees (which we’ll get into in the next section) that determine your total APR, there are a variety of other elements that determine your final APR, interest rate, factor rate or discount rate.
+Beyond the rates and fees that determine your total APR (which we’ll get into in the next section), there are a variety of other elements that determine your final APR, interest rate, factor rate or discount rate.